AdaCore/spark2014/docs/ug/appendix.rst

-  a package body (only other pragmas can appear between the ``begin`` keyword and the ``SPARK_Mode`` pragma), it specifies the SPARK_Mode aspect of the body the default mode of the package body).
+  a package body (only other pragmas can appear between the ``begin`` keyword and the ``SPARK_Mode`` pragma), it specifies the SPARK_Mode aspect of the body statements of the package.
 [This cannot be accomplished via an aspect_specification.]

 * When the pragma appears after a subprogram declaration (with only other